joone/MSEdgeExplainers/DelayedMessages/explainer.md

 // Worker receives large data
 onmessage = (event) => {
   const processingStart = event.timeStamp;
-  // Deserialize the data
+  // Measure deserialization time by accessing the large data object
-  const deserializationStartTime = performance.now();
+  // Note: Deserialization typically occurs when data is first accessed (implementation-dependent) const deserializationStartTime = performance.now();
-  const startTimeFromMain = event.data.startTime - performance.timeOrigin;
+  const startTimeFromMain = event.data.startTime - performance.timeOrigin; // Small data, minimal deserialization cost
-  const receivedData = event.data.receivedData;
+  const receivedData = event.data.receivedData; // Large data access triggers main deserialization const deserializationEndTime = performance.now();
-  const deserializationEndTime = performance.now();
+  const blockedDuration = processingStart - startTimeFromMain;

+  console.log("[worker] Deserialized Data:", receivedData.items.length, "items.");
   console.log(
-    "[worker] Deserialized Data: ",
-    receivedData.items.length,
-    "items.",
-  );
-  console.log(
-    "[worker] Deserialization: ",
+    "[worker] Deserialization time:",
     (deserializationEndTime - deserializationStartTime).toFixed(2),
     "ms",
   );

-  const blockedDuration = processingStart - startTimeFromMain;
+  const totalDataProcessingTime = (deserializationEndTime - startTimeFromMain);
-  console.log(
-    "[worker] message queue wait time + etc:", blockedDuration.toFixed(2),
-    "ms",
-  );
-};
+  console.log("[worker] blockedDuration (including serialization):", blockedDuration.toFixed(2), "ms");
+  console.log("[worker] serialization + deserialization (estimate):", totalDataProcessingTime.toFixed(2), "ms");

 ```

 ### Console logs
 ```
-[main] Serialization(estimate): 130.30 ms
+[main] Dispatching a large JSON object to the worker.
-[worker] Deserialized Data:  7000 items.
+[main] postMessage call duration (~7MB object serialization): 111.20 ms [worker] Deserialized Data: 7000 items.
-[worker] Deserialization:  114.30 ms
+[worker] Deserialization time: 454.40 ms
-[worker] message queue wait time + etc: 130.40 ms
+[worker] blockedDuration (including serialization): 111.10 ms [worker] serialization + deserialization (estimate): 566.00 ms
 ```
-As shown, serialization on the main thread (approx. 130.30 ms) occurs synchronously during the `postMessage` call, blocking other main thread work.
-Similarly, deserialization on the worker thread (approx. 114.30 ms) is a significant operation that blocks the worker's event loop during message processing, delaying the execution of the `onmessage` handler and any subsequent tasks.
+As shown, serialization on the main thread (approx. 111.20 ms) occurs synchronously during the `postMessage` call, blocking other main thread work.
+Similarly, deserialization on the worker thread (approx. 454.40 ms) is a significant operation that blocks the worker's event loop during message processing, delaying the execution of the `onmessage` handler and any subsequent tasks.

-In this example, the worker log `message queue wait time + etc: 130.40 ms` indicates the time elapsed from when the main thread initiated the `postMessage` (including its ~130.30 ms serialization block) to when the worker’s `onmessage` handler began execution.
+In this example, the worker log `blockedDuration: 111.10 ms` indicates the time elapsed from when the main thread initiated the `postMessage` (including its 111.20 ms serialization block) to when the worker's `onmessage` handler began execution.
 This suggests that the message queue wait time is nearly zero, and the delay is primarily caused by serialization on the sender side.
 However, the cost of data handling is difficult to estimate because the size of the message payload can vary depending on the scenario.

 Another issus is that the timing of deserialization, which the [specification](https://html.spec.whatwg.org/multipage/web-messaging.html#dom-window-postmessage-options-dev) suggests should occur before the message event, can vary across browsers.
 For example, browsers like Chromium may delay this process until the message data is actually accessed for the first time.
 This inconsistency, combined with a busy event loop that makes it difficult to distinguish serialization, actual queueing, deserialization, and task execution delays even with manual instrumentation, further underscores the need for an API to expose this timing information.